nucypher/taco-web/README.md

 ## 7. Request decryption rights

-Finally, we'll test the access control service by submitting a request to the network:
+Finally, we will test the access control service by requesting decryption rights:

 ```javascript
 const decrypter = newDeployed.decrypter;